AdobeDocs/campaign-classic.pt-BR/help/integrations/using/configuring-adobe-io.md

    ![](assets/do-not-localize/adobe_io_3.png)

-1. Se a ID do cliente estava vazia, selecione **[!UICONTROL Generate a key pair]** para criar um par de chaves Público e Privado.
+1. If your Client ID was empty, select **[!UICONTROL Generate a key pair]** to create a Public and Private keypair.

    ![](assets/do-not-localize/adobe_io_4.png)